 - Have an incapacitated spouse in need of long-term care

 - Desire to leave financial or real estate assets to charities or family members

 - Have a disability and require assistance

 - Are currently covered by either Medicare or Medicaid, or plan to be in the future

 - Lost a spouse or other caretaking family member recently

 - Hope to remain financially independent even after a health problem

-Now is the time to speak with an experienced attorney who handles both estate and elder law to cover all your needs.
-Our team understands state-specific North Carolina laws that may impact your healthcare and asset planning, and it is our goal to help you protect what you’ve built.
+Now is the time to speak with an experienced Wilmington Elder Law Attorney who handles both estate and elder law to cover all your needs.
+Our attorneys understands state-specific North Carolina laws that may impact your healthcare and asset planning, and it is our goal to help you protect what you’ve built.
 Contact us through our web form or over the phone to schedule a free 15-minute consultation.